 decimal_places is optional.
 It is the number of decimal places to display in the result.
 If ithis parameter is omitted, decimal_places is assumed to be 2.

 no_commas is optional.
 If this parameter is set to TRUE, the result will not display commas.
 If it is set to FALSE, it will display commas in the result.
 If this parameter is omitted, the result will display commas.

 The FIXED function can be used in the following versions of Microsoft Excel:

 The FIXED function can be used in Microsoft Excel as the following type of function:

 Let's look at some Excel FIXED function examples and explore how you would use the FIXED function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the following FIXED function examples would return:
+Based on the spreadsheet above, the following Excel FIXED examples would return: